Xenon257R/ichibot/README.md

-# Chuck V2
+# IchiBot

-The second iteration of the Riichi music player Discord bot Chuck.
+The second generation of the Riichi music player.